PicoCreator/2nd-brain/A - TechTalkCTO/P - Random Thoughts/Founders note on GPT-3-5/VC & Founders Notes on ChatGPT and LLM.md

 Lets ignore the public hype that is chatGPT for a moment, its ethics or its implications to society, and lets focus on the implications on building an AI based on its research and the tech, for your startup or your portfolio.

-TLDR: Dataset is no longer a hard requirment
+TLDR 1: Dataset is no longer a hard requirment

 >**_The idea that you need tons of data to make text based AI useful is now partially outdated_**
 >
 >**_Even an extreamly small dataset can produce valuable results (1 sentence ~ 1GB) Something which nearly all startups are either sitting on, or is able to produce by hand_**

-TLDR: It has very broad use cases
+TLDR 2: It has very broad use cases

 > **_You can think of GPT 3.5 as a remote & paid “college intern on demand”_**
 >